LogtalkDotOrg/logtalk3/tools/lgtunit/NOTES.md

 prefixed with the `(-)/1` operator.
 An alternative is to use the conditional compilation directives.
 The number of skipped tests is reported together with the numbers of passed and failed tests.

+Deterministic unit tests are currently not available when using Lean Prolog or Quintus Prolog as backend compilers.

 A single unit test object my include tests for one or more entities (objects, protocols, and categories).
 The entities being tested by an unit test object